|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

 WordPress Hosting Plans

 Web Hosting Hub is like this to a degree.
 Their WordPress plans are just Web hosting plans with WordPress auto-installed.
-However, they are also the same pricing as their Web hosting plans.
-No harm, no foul – and a decent deal.
-As a true bonus, they bundle a drag and drop WordPress-powered website builder in every plan.
-Check out their plans.
+The good news is that they have the same pricing for both plans.
+As a bonus, they bundle a drag-and-drop WordPress-powered website builder in every WordPress plan.

 Web Hosting Hub Alternatives